 SpaceX is scheduled to launch a Falcon 9 Block 5 rocket as part of the Sentinel-6A (Jason-CS) mission.
-The launch window for the Earth Science mission is on November 1, 2020 00:00:00 UTC from Space Launch Complex 4E, Vandenberg AFB, CA. Don’t miss this exciting rocket launch!
+The launch window for the Earth Science mission is on 11/01/2020 UTC (UNCONFIRMED) from Space Launch Complex 4E, Vandenberg AFB, CA. Don’t miss this exciting rocket launch!
 Watch the launch video of the Falcon 9 Block 5 and experience the excitement for yourself.

 The Sentinel-6A mission, also known as Jason Continuity of Service (Jason-CS), is a partnership between NASA, NOAA, ESA, and EUMETSAT.
 This mission consists of two parts: the first one continues the long-term global sea surface height data record begun by first Jason satellites in 1992.
 This part of the mission will provide altimeter data necessary for ocean climate monitoring, ocean modelling and numerical ocean prediction, weather forecasting, marine meteorology, coastal altimetry and modelling.
 A secondary objective of the mission is to collect high-resolution vertical profiles of temperature, using the Global Navigation Satellite System (GNSS) Radio-Occultation sounding technique, to assess temperature changes in the troposphere and stratosphere and to support numerical weather prediction.

 Sentinel-6A is to operate in a highly-inclined circular orbit at an altitude of 1336 km, with an operational mission lasting 5 years.

 Falcon 9 is a two-stage rocket designed and manufactured by SpaceX for the reliable and safe transport of satellites and the Dragon spacecraft into orbit.
 The Block 5 variant is the fifth major interval aimed at improving upon the ability for rapid reusability.